-

 That requires having a team of colleagues that play well together and don't self-silo into their respective departments.

 It also requires an honest review of your business objectives, and a genuinely caring approach to customer insights.
-(When was the last time you reviewed the typical customer's journey through your sales process?)
+(When was the last time you reviewed the typical customer's journey through your sales cycle?)

 Knowing exactly what a go-to-market strategy is — and what it's not — makes all the difference.